 As a general rule, theft refers to the illegal act in which an individual permanently deprives another person of an object considered a personal belonging.
 Robbery includes the act of theft of various belongings of a person, but it also refers to a certain degree of violence (regardless of its nature).
 Stealing from an indoor settlement is considered burglary.
 Theft charges have to be proven as being dishonest, but the Theft Act provides several exemptions from this rule, as follows:

 • stealing a vehicle;

 • equipment prepared for a theft.

-It is important to know that the Theft Act 1968 stipulates that the law system shall not treat in a different manner persons who were accused of theft, regardless if they have stolen various assets in order to obtain a financial gain or to use the objects for their own benefit; our criminal defence lawyers in UK can assist individuals with legal advice on this matter.
+It is important to know that the Theft Act 1968 stipulates that the law system shall not treat in a different manner persons who were accused of theft, regardless if they have stolen various assets in order to obtain a financial gain or to use the objects for their own benefit; our criminal lawyers in UK can assist individuals with legal advice on this matter.

 Theft sentences in London, UK